hmrc/income-tax-mtd-changelog/README.md

 - Create and Amend 'Report and Pay Capital Gains Tax on Residential Property' Overrides (PPD)
 - Create and Amend CGT Residential Property Disposals (non-PPD)
 - Create and Amend Other Capital Gains and Disposals

+#### Individual Calculations API

+New API version 8.0 added in Production with the following changes:

+### Removed

+Removed old list endpoint where `taxYear` is a query parameter

 #### Individuals State Benefits API